-Construction of the Smart Living Lab’s own dedicated building in Fribourg is set to begin in 2020.
+Construction of the Smart Living Lab’s own dedicated building in Fribourg is set to begin in the coming years.
 This multidisciplinary living laboratory will serve as a catalyst of progress, providing fertile ground for carrying out work in real conditions.
 The new building should encourage rigorous investigation and lateral thinking thanks to its range of facilities for different types of research activity.
 The building will be at the cutting edge of efficient resource use over its complete life cycle.
 Its construction comes 30 years in advance of Switzerland’s 2050 energy targets.

 Even after its construction is complete, the building will continue to evolve to aid research, improve its performance, maintain its longevity, and maintain its place at the forefront of innovation.
 Its technical components will therefore be replaceable, and its spaces will be flexible enough to be adapted for different uses.

 A number of sensors will be used to measure different parameters linked to energy consumption, environmental quality, and how spaces are occupied.
 This constant monitoring of the building will provide data for a numerical model, which has two fundamental aspects: